South Carolina Highway 544

 South Carolina Highway 544 (SC 544) is a 13.710 mi major four-lane state highway in Horry County, South Carolina.
 It connects the Surfside Beach and Conway areas.
-The highway is sometimes known as Dick Pond Road in the Socastee area.
+The highway in places and its former alignment in the Socastee area are called Dick Pond Road; Dick Pond is a water feature near its east end.

 Route description

-SC 544 begins at an intersection with U.S. Route 17 Business (US 17 Bus.) northeast of Surfside Beach and ends at US 501 Bus. in Red Hill, near Conway.
+SC 544 begins at an intersection with U.S. Route 501 Business (US 501 Bus.) in Red Hill, near Conway, and ends at US 17 Bus. northeast of Surfside Beach.
 SC 544 is one of the most frequently traversed highways in the Myrtle Beach metropolitan area.
-It travels in a south–north direction and parallels US 501 for most of its route.
+It travels in a south–north direction and parallels US 501 for most of its route, although it is signposted east–west.